-The most southerly town on earth, with a population of 56,000, Ushuaia is located within the bewildering province of Tierra del Fuego.
+Travel to Ushuaia to experience the most southerly town on earth.
+With a population of 56,000, Ushuaia is located within the bewildering province of Tierra del Fuego.
 Bounded by Martial mountain in the north and to the Beagle Channel to the south, it acts as a gateway to Tierra’s sublime national park, and provides superb hiking, kayaking, and wildlife spotting opportunities.
-Visit the Maritime Museum and learn of the harsh living conditions of once prisoners, as well as the wildlife (whales, penguins) that inhabit the surrounding icy waters.
+During your Ushuaia tour, visit the Maritime Museum and learn of the harsh living conditions of once prisoners, as well as the wildlife that inhabit the surrounding icy waters.

 Maritime Museum of Ushuaia